-How to spot eBay Scammers and Fraudulent Sellers
+How To Spot eBay Scammers And Fraudulent Sellers

 Many scammers will boost their 100% feedback rating by purchasing lots of small items prior to attempting their scam.
 These are often $1.00 items from big sellers that have auto-feedback software.
 This assures the scammer that he or she will receive a lot of positive feedback quickly and for little cost.